MaleGoose/spring-boot-sample/5EHIF_Matura_CheatSheet.md

 - **500** If no specifc error can be found

 Can also set and return response codes manually by using e.g. `ResponseEntity.created(body).build()`

+When sending `201 - Created` a locatin header is to be provided by using `URI`, which links where to access the created instance. `URI.create("basepath/myId")` then used as argument for `.created(uri)`.

 ### Testing (Unit)